RHarryH/avispa-ecm/README.md

 Small framework for implementing ECM (Enterprise Content Management) solution.

+## Rendition generating

+Rendition is the source document converted to different format (for instance `.docx` to `.odt`).
+In this ECM context it is always conversion from any format supported by `JODConverter` library to PDF.

 ## Conditions processing

 Conditions provide a way to define simple queries without the need to know languages like SQL.